-Welcome to Tiger Muay Thai’s weight loss and fitness blog.
+Welcome to Phuket Fit’s weight loss and fitness blog.
 I’m your host, Aaron Rowland.
 I’m a 27-year-old writer from Los Angeles, California.
 At my heaviest weight eighteen-months ago, I weighed in at 160 KGs.
-I’m here at Tiger to lose weight, improve my fitness and have the adventure of a lifetime.
+I’m here at Phuket Fit to lose weight, improve my fitness and have the adventure of a lifetime.
 I’ve been here ten months so far and I’m staying indefinitely.
 My favorite exercises are the bicycle crunch and the medicine ball slam.
 Tire flips, suicide planks and burpees give me nightmares.

 Blasting Fat, Building Muscle

 In weight loss, each week present a new challenge.
 Things that worked the previous week might not in the following one.
 Weight can also vary for a variety of factors.
 Water retention, fat loss, muscle gain, having just eaten or taken a trip to the restroom, etc. As I mentioned last week, it’s important to track more than just the number on the scale whilst losing weight.
 It’s important to take into account a variety of objective and subjective measurement tools to most effectively monitor the changes your body is making.
 Over the next few weeks, I’ll explore some of these ways.